henry-hsa/scripts-sysops/README.md

-# some simple usefull scripts for system admin
+# some simple usefull scripts for backup purpose